chef-boneyard/chef-rfc/rfc020-community-guidelines.md

 * **Be careful in the words that you choose.**
 * **When we disagree, let’s all work together to understand why.**

-The previous list applies to all forms of communication: IRC, the mailing list, the issue tracker, and any other forum that is used by the community.
+The previous list applies to all forms of communication: Slack, the mailing list, the issue tracker, and any other forum that is used by the community.

 Please keep in mind that: